syl20bnr/spacemacs-elpa-mirror/melpa/ebal-readme.txt

-This is Emacs interface to Cabal and Stack.
-Currently, it provides fast and easy access to most Cabal commands († — commands available in Stack mode):
+This is an Emacs interface to Cabal and Stack.
+Currently, it provides fast and easy access to most Cabal commands (†—commands available in Stack mode):

 * init (in stack mode this is done for you automatically)
 * build †